Tatenda-Prince/Docker-Basics-Bulding-a-Python-Boto3-Dev-Environment-/README.md

 We can now create a Dockerfile which will be used to build our Python/Boto3 image by running the following command —

-nano Dockerfile
+~ nano Dockerfile

 A text editor window should open to edit our Dockerfile.
-Copy and paste the code below into the text editor.
+Copy and paste the code below into the text editor:

-FROM ubuntu:22.04
+} FROM ubuntu:22.04

 RUN apt-get update

 RUN apt-get -y install python3-pip \
     && pip install boto3
+    {

 Let’s break down what each line is doing —
 The first line of the Dockerfile builds a custom image from “ubuntu:22.04”.
 The second and third line run two separate commands.
 The first updates the current packages and the second installs Python/Boto3 on the image.